CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation

-We present a comprehensive empirical evaluation of CURE across three tasks: Anatomy-Grounded Report Generation, Grounded Report Generation, and Phrase Grounding.
-In addition, we validate on the traditional report generation (RG) task by repurposing the AGRG and GRG setups for fair comparison.
-We benchmark CURE against state-of-the-art methods and conduct an ablation study to analyze the contributions of its core components, evaluating the impact of each design choice on our two main metrics: grounding accuracy (IoU) and report quality (CXRFEScore).
+We evaluate CURE on Anatomy-Grounded Report Generation (AGRG), Grounded Report Generation (GRG), Phrase Grounding (PG), and traditional report generation (RG).
+For RG, we repurpose the AGRG and GRG setups (see Supplementary Table~\ref{tab:task_summary}).
+We benchmark against state-of-the-art methods and ablate core components to assess their impact on grounding accuracy and report quality.

 \mysection{Datasets.} CURE adopts a multi-task fine-tuning strategy on the same three publicly available chest X-ray datasets used by our baseline (MAIRA-2), enabling a fair and comparable evaluation.
-Chest ImaGenome~\cite{chestImagenome} provides scene graphs linking anatomical regions to bounding boxes and report sentences, and is used for the Anatomy-Grounded Report Generation task.
-PadChest-GR~\cite{padchest-gr} contains radiology reports with phrases explicitly grounded to bounding boxes, supporting both Grounded Report Generation and Phrase Grounding tasks.
-MS-CXR~\cite{mscxr} is a smaller dataset derived from MIMIC-CXR~\cite{mimiccxr}, providing bounding box annotations for report phrases, and is used exclusively for Phrase Grounding.
+Chest ImaGenome~\cite{chestImagenome} is a subset derived from the MIMIC-CXR~\cite{mimiccxr} dataset that focuses exclusively on frontal-view X-rays.
+It provides scene graphs linking anatomical regions to bounding boxes and their corresponding original MIMIC-CXR report sentences, and is used for the Anatomy-Grounded Report Generation task.
+PadChest-GR~\cite{padchest-gr} contains radiology reports with phrases explicitly grounded in bounding boxes, supporting both Grounded Report Generation and Phrase Grounding tasks.
+MS-CXR~\cite{mscxr} is a smaller dataset derived from MIMIC-CXR, providing bounding box annotations for report phrases, and is used exclusively for Phrase Grounding.
 For zero-shot evaluation, we also include VinDr-CXR~\cite{vindrcxr}, using its official test split to assess the model's generalization to unseen data distributions.

-\mysection{Evaluation Metrics.} For the \textit{Grounded Report Generation} task, localization performance is measured using the mean Intersection over Union (IoU), while textual report quality is evaluated using CheXbert \cite{chexbert} metrics (such as Precision, Recall, F1-score, and Cosine Similarity), CXRFEScore \cite{messina-etal-2024-extracting}, and RadGraph F1 \cite{delbrouck-etal-2024-radgraph}.
+\mysection{Evaluation Metrics.} For the \textit{Grounded Report Generation} task, localization performance is measured using the mean Intersection over Union (IoU), while textual report quality is evaluated using CheXbert \cite{chexbert} metrics (such as Precision, Recall, F1-score, and Cosine Similarity), CXRFEScore \cite{messina-etal-2024-extracting}, RaTEScore~\cite{ratescore}, and RadGraph F1 \cite{delbrouck-etal-2024-radgraph}.
 For the \textit{Phrase Grounding task}, we report both micro- and macro-averaged IoU to evaluate across and within categories.
-Please refer to our supplementary material for a detailed overview of the tasks, corresponding prompt formats, and expected output structures for each dataset used in our experiments.
+All reported metrics include standard deviations derived from 1000 bootstrap samples.
+Please refer to Supplementary Section~\ref{sec:suppl_datasets} for a detailed overview of the tasks, corresponding prompt formats, and expected output structures for each dataset used in our experiments.